Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Lap pads for deep pressure

-• Fidget packs for different sensory needs
+• Fidget packs for varied sensory needs

 For Home and Family Time